AlgoMaster Logo

 Understanding the Problem

 We need to find every position in s where a contiguous substring of length p.length() is an anagram of p.
-Two strings are anagrams if they contain exactly the same characters with the same frequencies, just in a different order.
+Two strings are anagrams if they contain exactly the same characters with the same frequencies, in any order.

 Key Constraints: